 Also known as a rectangular distribution.
 The uniform distribution lies between two values on the x-axis.
 The total area is equal to 1.0 or 100% within the rectangle.
-There are no peaks, valleys, or slopes.
+There are not any peaks, valleys, or slopes.

 A regular (and fair) six-sided die is a good example because each of the six sides has an equal probability of occurring.
 Each side has a 1/6 chance of occurring each time.
 There is replacement each roll.